MiraiSubject/cosette-lite/README.md

 Important migration notes:
 - pnpm is now the chosen package manager due to the project becoming a monorepo with two components.
 - turborepo (`turbo`) is now a requirement for the same aforementioned reason
-- Native Windows is not supported anymore due to the usage of Unix Sockets for communication between the discord bot and the web application.
+- Native Windows is not supported anymore due to the usage of Unix Sockets for communication between the Discord bot and the web application.
   - Workaround: modify the fastify server to create an http server and point the web application to the same URLs.
 Make sure to properly configure your firewall and/or secure the endpoints if you're going this route.

 Any custom modifications made in the Nuxt application will be lost and have to be rewritten using Svelte.
 Style modifications can easily be migrated if you only lightly modified your instance.